caiovictorpcb/linkz-app/README.md

-# Linkz App
+# Tools App

-**Linkz App** is the frontend of a simple and efficient URL shortener I built.
-Developed with Next.js and managed with Bun, it provides a modern interface for shortening links.
-Available on https://linkz.ki0.tech/
+**Tools App** is a collection of simple and useful tools — like a URL shortener and a percentage calculator — built with **Next.js** and powered by **Bun**.
+This frontend connects to a Fastify-based API gateway to handle backend logic..
+Available on https://ki0.tech

 ## Technologies